ultraseedbox/USB-Docs/Getting Started Guide/Automation - A Comprehensive Guide/UltraSeedbox Recommended Automated Setup.md

-This guide as your guide to fully setting up your UltraSeedbox slot based on our recommended apps.
+This guide as your guide to fully setting up your Ultraseedbox slot based on our recommended apps.

 This guide assumes the following: